(one synonym : Boarmia baryspila Turner, 1947)

 Mike & Pat Coupar

-The Caterpillars of this species green with yellow between the segments.
+The Caterpillars of this species green with yellow between the segments, and some black and white markings, including on a small horn on the tail.
 The caterpillars feed on the foliage of :

 They are loopers with only two pairs of prolegs.
 The caterpillars grow to a length of about 4 cms.